• Skip to primary navigation

 In our Amish circle, we always ate jello salads as side dishes with the first course.
 And even though most jello salads seem more like dessert than salad, they go well as a side dish too.
 And why not sneak a dessert into the first course and pretend it's a salad? 🙂 lol

-This light and fluffy grape jello salad was always one of my favorites, but orange yum yum salad is among my top favorites as well.
+This light and fluffy grape jello salad was always one of my favorites, but orange yum yum salad and Indiana Jello Salad are among my top favorites as well.

 Grape Jello